Licence to operate a standard boiler

-This course is designed to ensure that participants have the skills and knowledge required to operate a standard boiler that uses a single fuel source and does not have a pre-heater, superheater or economiser attached.
+Our 5-day training is designed to ensure that students have the skills and knowledge required to operate a standard boiler that uses a single fuel source and does not have a pre-heaters, superheater or economiser attached.

 The standard boilers covered by this course would typically include boilers with fixed and modulating combustion controls, fixed and modulated air supply, and a single heat source.
 Operation may include a battery of boilers and boilers that have a single thermal or solar heat source.
 Boilers meeting the definition of ‘advanced boiler’ are excluded.

 During the Standard Boiler course students will cover the following topics:

 Training will be conducted by one of our experienced high risk trainer assessors who have industry currency, strong knowledge of relevant legislation, regulations and industry standards.

 Practical and theoretical activities drive the training experience to ensure that the training is engaging, interesting and relevant.